patveith/kata-pencil-durability/README.md

 ## How to view documentation
-* After installing the yard gem run the following command then navigate to http://localhost:8808/
+* After running the bundler the following command can be used to to view formatted documentation to http://localhost:8808/
 ~~~~
 $ yard server